 In today’s cut-throat competition, businesses constantly seek opportunities to connect with customers in meaningful conversations.
 Conversational or NLP chatbots are becoming companies’ priority with the increasing need to develop more prominent communication platforms.

 - What are the applications of an NLP chatbot?

 You can jump right into the section you want to know more about.

 What is an NLP Chatbot?

-Adweek suggests that 68% of the customers prefer conversational chatbot with personalised marketing and NLP chatbots as the best way to stay connected with the business.
+Today, NLP chatbots are highly accurate and are capable of having unique 1-1 conversations.
+No wonder, Adweek’s study suggests that 68% of customers prefer conversational chatbots with personalised marketing and NLP chatbots as the best way to stay connected with the business.

 Key differences between NLP chatbot and rule-based chatbot

 The rule-based chatbot is one of the modest and primary types of chatbot that communicates with users on some pre-set rules.
 It matches KW in the user query to one in its database.
 It follows a set rule and if there’s any deviation from that, it will repeat the same text again and again.
 However, customers want a more interactive chatbot to engage with a business.

 NLP chatbots give users more room for open-ended conversations.
 These chatbots understand users’ queries based on context, assess them, and respond to users in natural language.
 With machine learning algorithms, these chatbots learn from the users’ responses and improve their assessment in the future.

 According to Gartner, 15% of consumer interactions will be handled entirely by the AI, including in the chatbot.
 While both the chatbots operate in quite a similar manner, we list the key differences between the NLP chatbot and the rule-based chatbot below: